FreeCAD/FreeCAD/src/Tools/typing/README.md

 ```

 This command reads the same curated stub inputs as the typing pipeline and
-emits package-shaped MDX pages that are suitable for later integration
+emits Starlight-ready MDX content under a `python-api/` directory, suitable for
-with Astro Starlight or another static documentation site.
+later integration with Astro Starlight or another static documentation site.

 Pass `--source-base-url` to include links back to the authored `.pyi` files in
 the generated reference pages.